vsummet/cms230notes/assembly/as-chap14-subroutines.md

 This chapter looks at a simple implementation in assembly language of this idea.
 The simple implementation is not adequate for the full power of subroutines (as implemented in high level languages), but is a good starting point.
 It corresponds to the type of subroutines implemented in the early days of programming.

 Chapter Topics:

-* Subroutine call
+* Subroutine calls
 * Caller and Callee routines
 * `bl` instruction
-* The $ra register
+* The link register - `lr`
-* The simple linkage calling convention
+* Calling conventions
 * Register use in subroutines
+* Pushing and popping data on the stack

 ## 14.1 - Passing Control with a Branch Instruction
 Below is a sketch of what you can do with the `b` instruction.
 If the main routine needs to start up ("to call") a subroutine named `sub` it can jump to it with a `b` instruction.
 At the end of the subroutine, control can be returned with another `b` instruction.